sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 ---
 layout: distill
 title: Multi-resolution training improves robustness against adversarial attacks
 description: Deep neural networks (DNNs) are now central to critical tasks like traffic sign recognition in autonomous vehicles.
 However, their vulnerability to adversarial attacks—small but deliberately crafted input perturbations—poses serious risks.
 To address this, we propose multi-resolution training, a novel method that utilizes lower-resolution information from input images to retain essential features while filtering out adversarial noises.
 Our approach integrates custom downsampling and upsampling layers into DNNs to enhance robustness.
-Testing on various DNNs shows effective enhancements in resilience against adversarial attacks, making this technique a promising solution for safer real-world applications.
+Testing on various DNNs shows effective enhancements in robustness against adversarial attacks, making this technique a promising solution for safer real-world applications.

 date: 2025-04-28